A Yang-Baxter equation for metaplectic ice

 In contrast with this algebraic case, Whittaker models of principal series representations of metaplectic groups are generally not unique.
 The effect of the intertwining operators on the Whittaker models was computed by Kazhdan and Patterson~\cite{KazhdanPatterson}.
 Specifically, they computed the scattering matrix of the intertwining operator corresponding to a simple reflection on the finite-dimensional vector space of Whittaker functionals for the $n$-fold metaplectic cover of $\GL(r,F)$, where $F$ is a $p$-adic field.
 Some terms in this matrix are simple rational functions of the Langlands parameters, while others involve $n$-th order Gauss sums.
 Though complicated in appearance, this scattering matrix was a key ingredient in their study of generalized theta series, and also in the later development of a metaplectic Casselman-Shalika formula by Chinta and Offen~\cite{ChintaOffen} and McNamara~\cite{McNamaraCS}.

 One of the two main results of this paper is that this scattering matrix computed by Kazhdan and Patterson is the $R$-matrix of a quantum group, quantum affine $\mathfrak{gl}(n)$, modified by Drinfeld twisting to introduce Gauss sums.
-This appears to be a new connection between the representation theory of $p$-adic groups and quantum groups, which should allow one to use techniques from the theory of quantum groups to study Whittaker functions on metaplectic groups.
+This appears to be a new connection between the representation theory of $p$-adic groups and quantum groups, which should allow one to use techniques from the theory of quantum groups to study metaplectic Whittaker functions.

-Although we can now prove this directly, we were led to this result by studying lattice models whose partition function give values of Whittaker functions on the metaplectic cover of $\GL(r,F)$.
-The existence of a solution to the Yang-Baxter equation that makes these models solvable was predicted in \cite{mice}.
-Such a solution has important applications in number theory: it gives easy proofs (in the style of Kuperberg's proof of the alternating sign matrix conjecture) of several facts about Weyl group multiple Dirichlet series \cite{wmd5book}.
-The other main result of this paper is the discovery of a solution of the Yang-Baxter equation which makes the models mentioned above solvable.
-Moreover, we relate this solution to the quantum affine $\mathfrak{gl}(1|n)$.
+Although we can now prove this directly, we were led to this result by studying lattice models whose partition functions give values of Whittaker functions on a metaplectic cover of $\GL(r,F)$.
+In \cite{mice}, it was predicted that a solvable such model should exist; i.e., one for which a solution to the Yang-Baxter equation exists.
+Such a solvable model has important applications in number theory: it gives easy proofs (in the style of Kuperberg's proof of the alternating sign matrix conjecture) of several facts about Weyl group multiple Dirichlet series \cite{wmd5book}.
+The other main result of this paper is the discovery of a {\it solvable} lattice model whose partition function is a metaplectic Whittaker function.
+Moreover, we relate this solution to an $R$-matrix for the quantum affine superalgebra $\mathfrak{gl}(1|n)$.
 The relation between the two main results follows from the inclusion of (quantum affine) $\mathfrak{gl}(n)$ into $\mathfrak{gl}(1|n)$.